BoxcarsAI/boxcars/README.md

 All of these concepts are in a module named Boxcars:
 - Prompt: used by an Engine to generate text results.
 - Engine: an entity that generates text from a Prompt.
 OpenAI's LLM text generatory is the default Engine if no other is specified.
 - Boxcar: an encapsulation of a concept that performs something of interest (such as search, math, or SQL).
-A boxcar can use an Engine to do its work.
+A Boxcar can use an Engine to do its work.
 - Train: Given a list of Boxcars and optionally an Engine, a Train breaks down a problem into pieces for individual Boxcars to solve.
 The individual results are then combined until a final answer is found.
 ZeroShot is the only current implementation of Train, and you can either construct it directly or use `Boxcars::train` when you want to build a Train.

 ## Installation